g-harel/npmfs/README.md

 ##

-Directories and files inside the package are viewed by appending the path.
+<b>Directories and files</b> inside the package are viewed by appending the path.

 ```
 https://npmfs.com/package/<name>/<version>/<path>